MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

 The other formatting options are **Off** by default.
 Turn **On** these options to control them:

 - **Background**: Add a background color to the slicer and sets its transparency.
-- **Lock aspect**: Retain the relative height and width of the slicer if it's resized.
+- **Lock aspect**: Keep the relative height and width of the slicer if it's resized.
 - **Border**: Add a border around the slicer and sets its color.
 This slicer border is separate from and unaffected by the **General** settings.
 - **Shadow**: Add a drop shadow to the slider.